Incuube/Hyber-SDK-Java/README.md

 String caption =  "go to google";

 //mandatory
-Channel channelViber = new ChannelViber(viberTtlSeconds, viberText);
+ChannelViber channelViber = new ChannelViber(viberText, viberTtlSeconds);

 //optional, can be set only with button channelViber.setImageUrl(imageUrl);